The Skinny on SucraloseEn Español (Spanish Version)

 No artificial sweetener is allowed on the market until the FDA has deemed them safe for use by the public, including people with diabetes.
 And, because sucralose is not recognized as a carbohydrate by the body, it has no effect on blood glucose levels.
 But, as with any nutrition concerns, people with diabetes should consult their doctor for individual dietary advice.

 Although the safety of sucralose has been confirmed for all people of all ages, good judgment must prevail when allowing children to consume low-calorie products.
-A child's body is growing so quickly that substituting nutritious, growth-supporting carbohydrates with non-nutritive sweeteners is not a good idea.
+A child's body is growing so quickly that substituting nutritious, growth-supporting carbohydrates with non-nutritive sweeteners may not a good idea.
 Energy from carbohydrates is extremely important to a growing child's body, and artificial sweeteners supply no growth-supporting energy whatsoever.
-Children who fill up on empty foods are unlikely to sit down to a nutritious dinner.
-And, besides running the risk of your child missing essential nutrients, allowing over-consumption of low-calorie foods lays the foundation for a lifetime of unhealthy eating habits.
+Aside from running the risk of your child missing essential nutrients, allowing over-consumption of low-calorie foods lays the foundation for a lifetime of unhealthy eating habits.

 Sucralose has been approved for use in baked goods and beverages to frozen desserts, gelatins, and even salad dressings.